 Who is not covered automatically?

-- Firms or persons involved in industries listed in The Workers’ Compensation Act Exclusion Regulations or section 3 of the Act, and
+- Firms or persons involved in industries listed in The Workers’ Compensation Act Miscellaneous Regulations or section 3 of the Act, and

 - Directors not reporting employment income on a T4 slip can choose to purchase personal coverage.